implse/Data_Structure_Python/README.md

 Complexity : We have to find the Node then we delete it or set it to None.
 O(log n) find operation + O(1) deletion = O(log n)

+#### 3 Cases:
+- No children.
+- One Child.
+- Two children.

+#### Method for Two Children case:

+Two possible options: We look for the largest Node in the left subtree (Predecessor) or the smallest Node int the right subtree (Successor).

+- Start at the Root, find the node to delete.
+- Find Predecessor or Successor
+- Replace Node to delete value with Predecessor value.
+- Delete predecessor.